laravel-liberu/documentation/docs/backend/measurement-units.md

 ## Usage

-The package is meant to be installed on an Enso project and customized as required (or used as it is if that is enough).
+The package is meant to be installed on an Liberu project and customized as required (or used as it is if that is enough).

 ## Publishes